 Qualaroo allows you to ask your visitors targeted questions in real-time, helping you to perfect your website's usability.
 So you might question whether people found what they were looking for.
 Or perhaps understand how they heard about you.
 Not the cheapest option at a minimum of $199 per month, but you can enjoy a free trial and see if Qualaroo would also benefit your clients – that is, if you work in web design or marketing.

 Want to know why you're losing customers?
-Of course you do.
+Of course, you do.
 User Input gives you actionable feedback from 10 or more real humans in your target market, so you can fix the problems and grow your business.
-Starting at $39 you can uncover the hidden conversion killers in your website.
+Starting at $39, you can uncover the hidden conversion killers in your website.
 Pricing starts from $39 for the lowest package.

 Google Analytics tells you what, Inspectlet tells you why.
 Or at least, that's what this tool claims, stating that you can "stop guessing what your visitors want".
 The app records videos of your visitors as they use your website, allowing you to see everything they do.
 See every mouse movement, scroll, click and keypress – you'll never need to wonder how people are using your site again.
-What's more, the basic plan is completely free, then pricing starts from just $39 per month to access more features.
+What's more, the basic plan is completely free; then pricing starts from just $39 per month to access more features.

 How can you optimise your website?
 Watch videos of real people using your site and find out how to make improvements with TryMyUI.
 Similar to UserFeel, this little beauty allows you to set up a specific test, pick a target user and watch a video of them interacting with your website.
 Based on your findings, you can then take action and ensure your website is as effective as possible.
 How much does it cost?
 On the 'Personal' plan, it's free and you pay-per-test at $35 each time.
 Not bad for what you get in return.

-As a final point, Squarespace has its own in-built Analytics which help you track upticks and traffic to certain pages on your website.
+As a final point, Squarespace has its own in-built Analytics which help you track upticks and traffic to specific pages on your website.
 It will even show 'abandoned cart' page views and other such insights that can help you improve what's there.
 Not yet sorted a website?
 Check out Squarespace, but remember to use the CREATIVEBOOM code, and you'll get a 10% discount when you sign up.